-This year’s awards were presented by Mr Dai Davies OBE, Chairman of NFU Mutual’s Advisory Board for Wales, at the Royal Welsh Show today (Tuesday 23 July).
+This year’s awards were presented by Mr Jim McLaren MBE, Chairman of NFU Mutual’s Board of Directors at the Royal Welsh Show on Tuesday 19 July.

-This year’s main winner is Ioan Williams who received £1,000 to help fund his travels to New Zealand.
+This year’s main winner is Manon Lewis who receives £1,200 to help fund her travels to New Zealand.

-There are six further recipients from the scholarship this year who each received a financial contribution to help with their travels.
+There are six further recipients from the scholarship this year who are each receiving a financial contribution to help with their travels.

-Two of the recipients from the scholarship this year will each received £250 to help with their travels.
+Three of the recipients from the scholarship this year will each receive £200 to help with their travels.

 The scholarship, which is administered by NFU Cymru, was set up in memory of the late Gareth Raw Rees who, for many years, was a delegate on the NFU Council and Chairman of the NFU Cymru Education Committee.
 Gareth believed fervently that travel was an important form of education for young people.